streathamchess/streathamchess.github.io/past-results.md

 **London Chess League Division 3:** Our third team struggled for players and was relegated to division 4, finished 13/13.

-**London Chess Minor B: ** Our forth team struggled for players and finished 6/11.
+**London Chess Minor B: ** Our fourth team struggled for players and finished 6/11.

 **Surrey League Division 2:** Our Surrey Beaumont Cup team had finished 2/9 and secured promotion to Division 1!